wdi-sg/project-1/README.md

 1. Add BGM, gunshot and grenade audio on click
 1. Add easy and hard levels, new BG BGM Events

+#### User Experience
+Easy stage introduces a gradual learning curve.
+Enemies spawn according to the beats of the song which gradually becomes faster.
+This helps players improve their reflexes and get used to the general mechanics of shooting and grenades.

+After reflexes comes judgement.
+Normal stage introduces this element to the game, namely the spawning of allies in game.
+Players have to avoid shooting allies and using grenades when they are on screen.
+This forces players to survey the stage and judge the best course of action within a limited time frame.

+Hard stage adds yet another element to the game, inventory management.
+Players have limited ammo and grenade in this stage and need to juggle between all three elements.
+Reflexes.
+Judgement.
+Inventory management.

 #### Acknowledgements
 * **Alex Min** (TA)